 Dr. Martin Luther King, Jr. Day 2020 offers us all an opportunity to pause and consider how we might better embrace and express the principles that are at the core of Dr. King’s legacy.

 As nurses, we see the need for community, compassion, tolerance, diversity, equity, and inclusion.
 We see the mental and physical benefits of equity in healthcare and society at large.

-At a time where there was so much hostility and animosity based on racial prejudice and inequlaity, Dr. King dared to have a dream.
+At a time where there was so much hostility and animosity based on racial prejudice and inequality, Dr. King dared to have a dream.
 It was a dream of diversity, equity, and inclusion.
-Unfortunately, the hostility and animosity in the world remains.
+Unfortunately, the hostility and animosity in the world remain.
 But so does the dream of a world where each of us is respected and honored for who we are and what we do.

 Dr. King had a dream that one day his four children would “live in a nation where they will not be judged by the color of their skin but by the content of their character.”